Your Guide to Japanese Summer Festivals: What to See, Eat, and Experience

 What should I wear to a Japanese festival?

-Wearing a yukata, a casual summer kimono, is a popular and festive choice—especially in traditional towns like Kyoto or Asakusa.
-Yukata sets are available for purchase in tourist districts or can be rented with dressing services.
+Wearing a yukata, a casual summer kimono, is a popular and festive choice - especially in traditional towns like Kyoto or Asakusa.
+Wearing a yukata is a lovely way to join the festival atmosphere, and visitors are welcome to try it respectfully.
+Many cities offer yukata rental services, sometimes with dressing assistance included, which is helpful if you are unfamiliar with how to wear one.
 Otherwise, light and breathable summer clothes are fine, but respectful attire (no beachwear) is appreciated.
-Comfortable shoes are a must for walking!
+Comfortable shoes or sandals are a must for walking!

 Are Japanese summer festivals free to attend?